Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Set-optimization policy

 \subsubsection{Proof of Theorem~\ref{thm:set-optimization-policy}}

-Here we prove \Cref{thm:set-optimization-policy}, again assuming that the focus-set policy induces a Markov chain that converges to a unique stationary distribution.
-Similar to \Cref{thm:focus-set-policy}, the proof for the general case of \Cref{thm:set-optimization-policy} is essentially the same, so we skip it here.
+Next, we prove \Cref{thm:set-optimization-policy}.
+For simplicity, we focus on the case where the policy's induced Markov chain converges to a unique stationary distribution.
+The extension to the general case requires the same minor modifications as in the proof of \Cref{thm:focus-set-policy} and is omitted to avoid repetition.

 \begin{proof}{\textit{Proof of \Cref{thm:set-optimization-policy}}.} Following the same steps that derive \eqref{eq:opt-gap-bdd-by-v} in \Cref{thm:focus-set-policy}, we get

 where

 Therefore, it suffices to bound $\Ebig{V(X_\infty, D_{\infty})}$.